 Randall N. Yearwood (deceased)

 Middle School Director

-Nancy Brasher, a member of Brentwood Academy's first graduating class, has served in several roles over the 28 years she has been on staff.
+Nancy Brasher, a member of Brentwood Academy's first graduating class, has served in several roles over the 32 years she has been on staff.
 Before taking the role of middle school director, she was the director of admission, director of student services, and director of college counseling.
 She also served a tenure as a member of the board of trustees and as president of the alumni council.
-Mrs. Brasher had three children graduate from BA: Jackson '03, Richard '06, and Taylor '09, who is married to BA alumna Brittany Cameron '09.
+Mrs. Brasher had three children graduate from BA: Jackson '03 married to Meagan Van Buren from Norfolk, VA, Richard '06 married BA alumna, Sarah Storey ‘05, and Taylor '09, who is married to BA alumna, Brittany Cameron '09.
 Mrs. Brasher holds a B.A. from Randolph-Macon College, and an M.Ed. from the University of Virginia.

 Upper School Director